MooersLab/emacs-learning-spiral-hydra/README.md

 The `learning-spiral-hydras.el` contains my current GNU Emacs core hydras, which are more numerous than those in the lists shown below.

 Of course, you can access similar information by using the built-in info system.
-However, beginners need help with this large system.
+However, beginners need help with this extensive system.
 The above may Hydras help beginners jump-start using the keybindings, including those that access the info system.

 ## Longer introduction for the curious